nv-gha-runners/vm-images/README.md

 This repository contains VM images for NVIDIA's self-hosted runners.

-The repository uses Packer to create AMIs for AWS and `qcow2` files for KVM VMs.
+The repository uses Packer to create AMIs for AWS and `qcow2` files for VMs.

 The `qcow2` files are then packaged and published as a Docker image for use as a `containerDisk` with KubeVirt ([docs](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#containerdisk)).